nicolenocera/cybersecurity-portfolio/Projects/PortSwigger-Web-Security/OWASP-Top-10.md

 The application isn't set up securely.

-**Examples:** Default passwords, open admin pages, or debug mode left on.
+**Examples:** Default passwords, open admin pages, debug mode left on.

-**How to prevent:** Remove anything you don't need, keep software updated, and use secure settings.
+**How to prevent:** Remove anything you don't need, keep software updated, use secure settings.

 ---